 Why do I need my international vendors / freelancers to complete a W-8?

 The Form W-8BEN and W-8BENE are forms used to confirm that your international freelancers / vendors are not U.S. taxpayers and that you are not required to withhold taxes from their earnings (your payments to them).
-For record-keeping purposes, it is important to require that all of your foreign freelancers / vendors submit up to date Form W-8s.
+For record-keeping purposes, it is important to require that all of your foreign freelancers / vendors submit up-to-date Form W-8s.

 How do I choose between W-8BEN and W-8BEN-E?

 There are a total of 5 versions of the form, including W-8BEN and W-8BEN-E. Both W-8BEN and W-8BEN-E are officially titled “Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding and Reporting.”
-Choosing which version to fill out will be determined by whether you are an individual or business.
+Choosing which version to fill out will be determined by whether you are an individual or a business.

 Form W-8BEN, which is often referred to as the certificate of foreign status, must be filled out by contractors who act as individuals.
-Completing the form will verify their foreign status and help individuals receive tax reductions if they reside in a country with whom the US has an income tax treaty and if their type(s) of income meets criteria.
+Completing the form will verify their foreign status and help individuals receive tax reductions if they reside in a country with whom the US has an income tax treaty and if their type(s) of income meets the criteria.